Split platform: Asia

 In Japan, examples of split platforms include Sekime-Seiiku Station on the Imazatosuji Line in Osaka, Misasagi Station on the Kyoto Municipal Subway and the Keihan Keishin Line, Ginza-itchōme Station on the Tokyo Metro Yūrakuchō Line, Machiya Station on the Tokyo Metro Chiyoda Line, and Kenchōmae Station and Sannomiya Station on the Kobe Municipal Subway.
-When Makuharitoyosuna Station opens on the Keiyo Line on 18 March 2023, it will become the newest split platform in the country.
+When Makuharitoyosuna Station opened on the Keiyo Line on 18 March 2023, it became the newest split platform in the country.

-In Southeast Asia, examples of split stacked platforms include Bukit Bintang MRT station and Tun Razak Exchange MRT station on the Kajang line, Sam Yot, Wat Mangkon, Sam Yan, Si Lom, and Lumphini Station on the Blue Line (Bangkok), Kampung Bandan on the KRL Commuterline, and Promenade and Stevens station on Singapore's Downtown MRT line.
-The upcoming Thomson–East Coast MRT line in Singapore is set to feature many of such stations: Napier, Maxwell, Shenton Way, Marina Bay, Katong Park, Tanjong Katong.
-The Jurong Region Line is also set to feature one such station: Jurong East.
+In Southeast Asia, examples of split stacked platforms include Bukit Bintang on the Kajang line, Persiaran KLCC and Ampang Park on the Putrajaya Line, Sam Yot, Wat Mangkon, Sam Yan, Si Lom, and Lumphini Station on the Blue Line (Bangkok), Kampung Bandan on the KRL Commuterline, Promenade and Stevens station on Singapore's Downtown MRT line, and Napier, Maxwell, Shenton Way, Marina Bay, Katong Park, and Tanjong Katong stations on Singapore's Thomson-East Coast MRT line.
+The Jurong Region MRT line is set to feature one such station: Jurong East.

+Australia

+In Melbourne, all three City Loop stations, Parliament, Melbourne Central and Flagstaff have bi-level platforms with an island platform at each level.

+In Sydney, Town Hall station is bi-level with platforms at each level; while Wynyard, Martin Place and Wolli Creek station have bi-level platforms that aren't directly on top of each other.
+Additionally the surface level Redfern has underground platforms as part of the Eastern Suburbs line, while Epping has underground platforms as part of the Sydney Metro North West & Bankstown Line.
+Central has underground platforms for both the Eastern Suburbs line and the North West & Bankstown Line.